graydon/ivy-notes/markdown/isolate.md

   - `isolate <symbol> = { ... } with <other_isolate>` declares an isolate that includes the specification portion of the isolate `<other_isolate>`

 Additional isolates do not automatically have visible access to their enclosing isolate.
 Instead, they may be given such access by declaring them using `isolate ... with this`

+If an isolate is declared as `trusted isolate ...` it will be considered as verified without proof.
+This may be useful for isolates that contain [[import|imported]] actions, or or as a temporary measure during development.

 ## Example: